voteagora/agora-next/README.md

 Most of this data comes in the form as views, or materialized views in our Postgres database that we call via Prisma and then fetch the results to the page and cascade that state down to the components.

 NextJS has some peculiar data access patterns given the mix of server-side and client-side components, that we are still getting used to.
 When in doubt, have a look at the `<ProposalsList />` component the `src/app/page.jsx` to see the fetching model in action.
-The general rule in NextJS is that you primary "server" component should do the fetching to keep it fast and use the cache in the best way possible, and then your client components can recieve that data from server components to add any interactivity you want.
+The general rule in NextJS is that you primary "server" component should do the fetching to keep it fast and use the cache in the best way possible, and then your client components can receive that data from server components to add any interactivity you want.

 You will want to have a Database / SQL Viewer so that you can explore the data.
 Most of us use: